University of Wisconsin Logo PNG

 2000 – 2001

-The text logo contains only the name of the school, divided into three lines, with thin black lines between them.
-The same horizontal stripes are at the top and bottom – they are bolder because they are used as elements of an unclosed frame.
-The lettering has the usual design but is colored dark red.
+The text logo contains only the school’s name, divided into three lines with thin black lines between them.
+The same horizontal stripes are at the top and bottom—they are bolder because they are used as elements of an unclosed frame.
+The lettering has the usual design but is dark red.

 2001 – 2005

-The emblem known as the “W” crest is the main graphic element.
-It first appeared on top of Field House, but it is not reliably known who designed the emblem.
-Perhaps the creators of the multipurpose arena were Arthur Peabody, John Knudsen, and William F. Stevens.
+The main graphic element is the emblem known as the “W” crest.
+It first appeared on top of Field House, but it is not reliably known who designed it.
+Perhaps Arthur Peabody, John Knudsen, and William F. Stevens created the multipurpose arena.

 2005 – today